Taking the Security out of Security Questions

 Forcing also has the side effect that most users will just think "Eugh, I just want to continue, I don't care about this" and they'll enter something stupid which is easily breakable.
 Putting "I don't care" as the answer for example (Yes, I've done this myself).

-It's worth noting that answers to security questions should be treated in exactly the same way as the password.
-After all, they are effectively the same thing, they both provide the means to access the account in some way.
+It's worth noting that answers to security questions are password equivalent and should be treated in exactly the same way as the main account password.
 I've seen systems which will store passwords as salted hashes, but then store the security answers in plaintext, completely negating the point of salting the password in the first place.
-Don't forget to store the security question answers as slated hashes!
+Don't forget to store the security question answers as salted, strengthened hashes!

 Combination Lock

 The most effective method of account recovery I've come across is a combination approach.
-Ask the user to answer their custom security question, and then email a new password to their registered email address.
+Ask the user to answer their custom security question, and then get them to verify their email address by sending a confirmation link they need to click.
 This means unless an attacker knows both the security question answer and has access to the email account, they won't be able to attack the account in this manner.
 At least not very easily.
+Once the user has clicked the confirmation link, they should be taken to a screen where they can just set a new password for their account.

 Special Case